Beta-Blockers

 NCLEX Focus

 Always assess apical heart rate AND blood pressure before administering any beta-blocker.
-Hold if HR <60 bpm or if significant hypotension is present — contact provider with assessment findings before giving the dose.
+When no other parameters are provided, hold if HR <60 bpm or SBP <100 mm Hg and contact provider before giving the dose.

 Pre-administration: